Image by Jill Wellington

-According to the Food and Agriculture Organisation (FAO) of the UN, globally we waste ONE THIRD of the food we produce.
-This equates to 1.3 billion tonnes of food a year.
+In 2011, the Food and Agriculture Organisation (FAO) of the UN found that globally, we waste ONE THIRD of the food we produce.
+According to that estimate, this equates to 1.3 billion tonnes of food a year.

 For our climate, this is vast.
-If global food waste was a country, it would be the third biggest emitter after China and the USA.
+Rotting food emits methane, a greenhouse gas more potent, if shorter-lasting, than carbon dioxide.
+If global food waste was a country, it would be the third biggest emitter of greenhouse gases after China and the USA.

 At the same time, 820 million people, or 1 in 9 people around the world are going hungry.
 Over 20% of children under 5 have stunted growth due to malnutrition.